hungpham2511/hungpham2511.github.io/_posts/2019-05-05-window-manager.md

 This is a short note on setting up a Desktop Environment.

-[`X`](https://en.wikipedia.org/wiki/X_Window_System) is the graphical server running on a linux machine. `X` does not gives you the graphical user interface directly, but provides the necessary interface to do that.
+[`X`](https://en.wikipedia.org/wiki/X_Window_System) is the graphical server running on a Linux machine. `X` does not gives you the graphical user interface directly, but provides the necessary interface to do that.

 *Display managers* provide the log in screen.
-There are many different diplay managers.
+There are many different display managers.
 The two most popular display managers on the Ubuntu Linux distribution is `gdm3` and `lightdm`.

 On the other hand, *Window managers* provide the look and feel of the